pierre-rouleau/usrhome/readme.rst

                                 - **1** : (or not defined).
                                   Selects the default USRHOME prompt style
-                                  shown in the example.
+                                  shown in the example_.
 This is on one line but uses the ``RPROMPT`` to show the VCS information.
                                   The search regexp for that prompt model is